-DESCRIPTION ROLE OF TRUST BOARD DEL EGATION OF AUTHO RITY TO REPORT/ADVICE REQUIRED Chairman Chief Executive Directors FDL(95)27 - will notify the Chief Executive of items of a material nature without delay.
-16. SIGNING TENDERS SUBMITTED BY THE TRUST Approves arrangements for submission of tenders Approves PTS tenders with an annual value of over £1m.
-To sign tenders with an annual value of over £500,000 in conjunction with the Director of Finance.
+DESCRIPTION ROLE OF TRUST BOARD DELE EGATION OF AUTHO RITY TO REPORT/ADVICE REQUIRED Chairman Chief Executive Directors Director in accordance with standing orders.
+Chairman, Chief Executive and an Executive Director to approve and sign all documents which will be used in legal procedures.
+Chief Executive and an Executive Director to approve and sign all documents which will be used in legal procedures. arrangements approved by the Trust.
+Trust Secretary to keep a register of sealings.
+35. SIGNING TENDERS SUBMITTED BY THE TRUST Approves arrangements for submission of tenders All tenders signed to be reported to the Trust Board.
+To sign tenders with an annual value of over £500,000 in conjunction with the Director of Finance and Performance.
 For PTS tenders only with an annual value of up to £1m to be signed by the CE and Finance Director.
-Director of Finance signs all tenders up to £500,000.
-Head of PTS and Director of Finance to sign PTS tenders with an annual value of up to £750,000 17.
-TENDERING PROCEDURES a General Agrees Standing Orders regarding tendering Approves exceptions to Standing Orders regarding Competitive Tendering May waive the requirement for competitive tendering for goods and services valued at over £200,000 except where subject to EU procurement Ensures compliance with Standing Orders.
-May authorise exceptions to Standing Orders in an urgent situation following consultation with the Chairman or Deputy Must ensure that at least 3 competing quotations from comparable firms are received for appropriate contracts unless NHS Supplies is used.
-The appropriate Directors may waive formal No tender shall be accepted by the Trust unless the Director of Finance is satisfied with the financial competence of the tendering organisations.
+Director of Finance and Performance signs all tenders up to £500,000 (life of tender).
+Head of PTS and Director of Finance and Performance to sign PTS tenders with an annual value of up to £750,000 36.
+TENDERING PROCEDURES a.
+General Agrees Standing Orders regarding tendering Approves exceptions to Standing Orders regarding Competitive Tendering All waiving of the competitive Ensures compliance with Standing Orders.
+May authorise exceptions to Standing Orders in an urgent situation following Must ensure that at least 3 competing quotations from comparable firms are received for appropriate contracts unless NHS Supplies is used.
+No tender shall be accepted by the Trust unless the Director of Finance and Performance is satisfied with the financial competence